-Rare genetic mutations can cause obesity
+Rare genetic variants can cause obesity

 THE MC4R PATHWAY PLAYS A KEY ROLE IN HUNGER REGULATION